bgumodo/bgumodo_ws/README.md

 -------------------------
 1) roslaunch komodo_1_moveit_config moveit_planning_execution.launch

-An rviz window will come up, choose "ESTkconfig" goto planning press "update" than "plan and execute".
+An rviz window will come up, choose "ESTkconfig" goto planning click "update" than "plan and execute".
 The arm should move to a random position...